Meeco/cryppo-js/README.md

 # Cryppo JS

-TypeScript version of [Cryppo](https://github.com/Meeco/cryppo) allowing encryption/decryption in the browser
+TypeScript version of [Cryppo](https://github.com/Meeco/cryppo) allowing easy encryption/decryption for [Meeco](https://dev.meeco.me) in the browser or node.

 ## Run the demo page